blakeruprecht/blakeruprecht.github.io/content/blog/simple software.md

 1. Write programs that do one thing and do it well.
 (DOTADIW)
 2. Write programs to work together.
 3. Write programs to handle text streams, because that is a universal interface.

+## A Note on Social Media
+*The Social Dilemna* is a great documentary summing up the path the internet has taken the past two-decades.
+It went from a place built by nerds, for nerds, to a place now mostly run by large corporations harvesting our collective attention for profit.
+This is great for the companies, but devastating for the average person.
+I don't believe that the average person benefits from social media and the internet at large.
+It's turned into a distraction economy that profits from keeping people as engaged as possible, tuned into crap.
+The television's distracting powers have been amplified tenfold, since the computer now rests in everyone's pockets, just a click away from insane content.

+There's a solution besides abstension -- and don't get me wrong, I think the Mennonites are doing much better with modern technology than the majority of western society because they have intentionally chosen to reject most modern computing in favor of maintaining their local communities.

+## What I need
+The absolute basic requirements are an operating system to manage system resources, a window manager to draw pretty boxes on the screen, and a command prompt to navigate my file directories and perform basic scripting commands like viewing files (`ls -la`), deleting files (`rm`), moving files (`mv`), etc. Mac and Windows both achieve this excellently, but they come with a bunch of extra junk, so I installed a Linux distribution instead.
+A barebones Debian install comes with -- an OS.
+I installed a window manager (dwm) and a command prompt/terminal (st), and boom, I'm setup to computer.

+Beyond the core necessities, I need a few programming languages installed on my computer (C, Python, Go, HTML, CSS), all of which come on a normal Linux install except for Go, so I had to download that, as well as a few packages like "git".
+After that, using the default text editors (Nano and Vim (okay, upgraded that to Neovim)), I can edit all of the code I want to my heart's content.
+Cool.

+And I installed a *web browser* (Firefox).
+Now, I can do everything I want on a computer -- edit text, edit code, browse the web.
+That's it.
+I don't need a million other programs to do who knows what, just those few.

 ## My Software List
 In order of install, this is all of the major software I currently use on my laptop.
 I have not included the countless packages that are installed concurrently with these programs as necessary binaries and utilities, since I don't know what the heck those are.
 For reference, I have hardly anything installed on my laptop (seriously, less than 1GB of software), and still have around 1000 software packages.